 Work will often include demolition and removal from the site of all designated slabs on grade, retaining walls, steps, asphalt, rubbish, stumps, trees, shrubs, fencing, buried tanks, pipe, etc. Any depressed areas resulting from removals are to be filled and graded to drain.
-All items produced by demolition, unless otherwise specified by the City, shall become the property of the Contractor and will be the Contractor's responsibility to remove and dispose of in a responsible and safe manner.
-These Specifications shall apply to all new construction within the City.
+All items produced by demolition, unless otherwise specified by the City, shall become the property of the Contractor and will be the Contractor's responsibility to remove and dispose of in a responsible and safe manner, including construction debris tracked on ROW.
+These specifications shall apply to all new construction within the City.